 We reuse and recycle as much as possible.
+All of the hulls, shell and tree prunings are composted back into our orchards or used to generate energy.
 Our operation recycles over 50% of all our solid waste.
 We recycle 100% of our scrap metals.

 We use kraft box board versus bleach board for the construction of all of our boxes.
 Our kraft board is made from 100% recycled paper.
 Kraft board uses less water and energy than highly processed bleach board.

 Dixon Ridge Farms is a long-time supporter of our community.
-We volunteer on the school board, Solano Land Trust, Solano County Agricultural Advisory Committee, Yolo County Agricultural Future Alliances, the CDFA Specialty Crop Advisory Committee and the Center for Land-Based Learning.
+We volunteer on Central Valley Regional Water Quality Control Board, California Walnut Board Food Safety Committee, the California Organic Products Advisory Committee, California Certified Organic Farmers, Solano Land Trust, Solano County Agricultural Advisory Committee, and the Yolo County Agricultural Future Alliances.
 Every fall, over 100 first-graders from Winters visit our farm to learn about farming, walnut harvest, processing, and soil health.
-Additionally, we contribute financially to many local organizations and activities.
+Additionally, we contribute financially or in-kind to many local organizations and activities.

 Past research studies conducted here have revolved around earthworms, cover crop development, water run-off studies, and soil fertility.
 Research studies currently underway are carbon studies in our orchards for both soil and the trees and studies looking at the potential use of char-ash.
 Future projects include the use of animals in orchard systems; processing and storage energy efficiency; and the economics of using agricultural by-products for alternative energy sources.

 We have always placed a strong emphasis on using our working farm as a teaching tool.
 To that end we have hosted groups from all levels of government, universities, non-profits and growers.
-This includes elected officials, civil servants, non-profits, grower groups and others.
+This includes elected officials, civil servants, non-profits, grower groups, USDA, CDFA, NRCS, FSA, US EPA, Cal EPA, UCCE, CEC, CPUC, CARB, CIWMB and others.
 Education topics have been as diverse as are our management practices.
 We also believe strongly in listening to what others have to say and learning from them.
 A core principle is that education is invaluable.

 5430 Putah Creek Road | Winters, CA 95694 | 530-795-4619